microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-deploy-update.md

 ---
-title: "Deploy a feature update using the Windows Autopatch"
+title: "Deploy a feature update using Windows Autopatch"
 description: "Follow these steps to deploy Windows feature updates to devices in a Microsoft Entra tenant by using the Windows Autopatch."
 author: "ryan-k-williams"
 ms.localizationpriority: medium